Handicapped Accessibility Requirements in Illinois

 Definition for ADA - TITLE III: http://www.workworld.org/wwwebhelp/americans_with_disabilities_act_ada_.htm#Americans_with_Disabilities_Act_ADA_Title_III

-United States Access Board: http://www.access-board.gov/
+United States Access Board: https://www.access-board.gov/

-City of Chicago Mayor's Office for People with Disabilities: http://www.cityofchicago.org/city/en/depts/mopd.html
+City of Chicago Mayor's Office for People with Disabilities: https://www.chicago.gov/city/en/depts/mopd.html

-RAMP: http://rampcil.org/index.asp
+RAMP: https://rampcil.org/